Victoria – 938 Mason Street – Wellness House

 We thank the NPNA for their engagement and input.
 These design adjustments will increase safety, improve privacy, reduce noise impact, allow for better sunlight access to neighbouring properties and enhance the neighbourhood streetscape.

-On April 8, 2025, we mailed a letter to Wellness House neighbours to share updates about the design and development timeline, and to schedule a follow up meeting with NPNA later in April.
+We mailed a letter to Wellness House neighbours to share updates about the design and development timeline, and to schedule a follow up meeting with NPNA later in April.

 Questions